-Graduate Internship
+GCYS 6609 Graduate Internship

-0.5 unit Prerequisite(s): admission to the graduate program in child and youth study and permission of the Department's Graduate Admissions Committee.
+Graduate Internship 0.5 unit Prerequisite(s): admission to the graduate program in child and youth study and permission of the Department's Graduate Admissions Committee.
 Registration is restricted to students who are required to complete it as a part of their admission criteria.
-Registration will normally require proof of a current valid Criminal Records Check including a Vulnerable Sector Search, and First Aid certification; arrangements for attaining, including payments for any such requirements, are the responsibility of the student
+Registration will normally require proof of a current valid Criminal Records Check including a Vulnerable Sector Search, and First Aid certification; arrangements for attaining, including payments for any such requirements, are the responsibility of the student competencies.
+Note: This course cannot be counted among the 5.0 units required for graduation.

 A minimum 150 hours of supervised internship to provide the student with practical experience related to the child and youth field.
-Students will complete written assignments and on-site requirements as determined by faculty/placement supervisors, as well as determined by faculty supervisors, as well as be required to demonstrate professional competencies.
-Note: This course cannot be counted among the 5.0 units required for graduation.
+Students will complete written assignments and on-site requirements as determined by faculty/placement supervisors, as well as determined by faculty supervisors, as well as be required to demonstrate professional